Positive Psychology: A new approach to mental health

 - Create a personal happiness board.
 This is a group of people who care about you and your well-being, who keep track of your commitments and hold you to them.

 - Slow your life down.
 A more relaxed pace can also do wonders for your ability to be happy, according to Ben-Shahar.
-"There's research that shows that meditation actually changes the way your brain works, makes you more susceptible to positive emotions," he told a television audience in 2007.
+"There's research that shows that meditation actually changes the way your brain works, makes you more susceptible to positive emotions," he once told a television audience.

 There are dozens of exercises aimed a boosting your own positive psychology.
 But the bottom line is clear: Positive emotions such as joy, love, and satisfaction are good for you and within your reach.